Best Debt Repayment Strategies

 1. Credit Counseling Services

-Credit counseling agencies offer personalized advice and can help you create a manageable debt repayment plan.
-They may also negotiate with creditors on your behalf for lower interest rates or more favorable terms.
+They can provide you with personalized advice and assist you in coming up with a workable debt repayment plan.
+They may also attempt to negotiate with creditors on your behalf to lower the interest rates or to obtain better conditions.

 2. Debt Consolidation Loans